Safe by Design

 DOES LIBRARY SAFETY FEEL COMPLETELY OVERWHELMING AND NOT AT ALL WHY YOU WENT TO LIBRARY SCHOOL?

-• You have a safety plan somewhere, but you're not confident it reflects your current building, staff, or community realities.
+• You have a safety plan somewhere, but you are not confident it reflects your current building, staff, or community realities.

-• Frontline staff are absorbing the stress of an increasingly complex public environment with little training, clear guidance, or administrative backup.
+• Frontline staff are absorbing the stress of an increasingly complex public environment with little training or clear guidance.

 • You believe in open access and welcoming spaces, but you’re trying to reconcile that with a staff that doesn’t always feel safe.

-This course helps you turn safety from something reactive and overwhelming into something intentional, consistent, and actually workable for your staff and your space.
+You’ll leave with a plan for turning safety from something reactive and overwhelming into something intentional, consistent, and workable for your staff and your space.

 Early bird rate is $215 through July 27, 2026.
 Standard rate is $261 through August 27, 2026.